 The oxAuth component of your Gluu Server installation is the most relevant.
 Although Casa leverages (oxd)[#oxd-server] to simplify the authorization process, some endpoints of oxAuth are consumed directly to support credential enrollment functionalities or gathering certain configuration parameters.

 More importantly, the workflow exhibited by the authorization server when an authentication attempt is made by the application depends on a set of interception scripts and custom pages which were built specifically for this application.

-oxd server (version 4.x required) acts as a mediator to simplify the authorization process (which follows the OpenID Connect code flow).
+oxd server (and the oxd-https-extension if used) acts as a mediator to simplify the authorization process (which follows the OpenID Connect code flow).
 This required component's location is supplied during Casa installation (in case administrators don't have an oxd server available, they can make use of the option to install and configure on an instance).

 Casa uses the "IP-API" geolocation service for two purposes: gathering basic location information in the moment of the login itself and when enrollments take place for Super Gluu devices.
 The latter is available only if the administrator has added Super Gluu as one of its enabled methods previously.